Beith Juniors F.C.: History

 The end of the 2010–11 saw numerous key players leave the club through captain Brian McKeown emigrating to Australia, and other players in Martin McGarvey, Martin Stewart and Craig Brittain retiring along with John Millar resigning as manager for personal reasons.
 Stevie Easton was then appointed as Manager with Harry Erwin assisting.
 The club finished 5th in season 2011–12 and following a poor start to the 2012–13 saw Stevie Easton being relieved of his duties in November 2012 with Frank Lynch returning to the club to steady the ship but ultimately unable to change the club's fortunes left the club to see if someone else could come in to boost the club and avoid relegation.
-John Millar then came back re-invigorated and got some good results but unfortunately with suspensions and injuries taking their toll lost the last game away to Shotts to be relegated.
+John Millar then came back re-invigorated and got some good results but with suspensions and injuries taking their toll lost the last game away to Shotts to be relegated.

 The club led the West of Scotland Super League first division for most of the 2013–14 season but were over-taken by a strong Troon team but still finished the season promoted as runners up with a record total for being runners up in that division.
 That season also seen a penalty shoot out loss in the League Cup final at Troon v Cumnock.

-Season 2014–15 saw the club back in the Premier League and consolidated their place in the league with a 6th place finish and the end of that season seen a turnover of 10 players leaving and 10 players coming in to make a strong push.
+Season 2014–15 saw the club back in the Premier League and consolidated their place in the league with a 6th-place finish and the end of that season seen a turnover of 10 players leaving and 10 players coming in to make a strong push.

 Following an inconsistent start to the season no doubt due to the large turnover in the playing staff and then the club won the Scottish Junior Cup for the first time in 2015–16, defeating Pollok on penalties after a 1–1 draw.

 During the 2016–17 season the club entered the Scottish Cup, progressing through two preliminary rounds to the 3rd round where they were defeated by Greenock Morton, 6–0 at Bellsdale Park.

 During the 2017–18 season, the club won the West Region Premiership title, pipping Auchinleck Talbot by one point on the final day of the league season.
 The club then won the Evening Times Champions Cup on the final night of the season, a Friday at Benburb beating Petershill in the final.